U.S. Relations With Iceland

 More information about Iceland is available on the Iceland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States was the first country to recognize Iceland's independence in 1944 following Danish rule, union with Denmark under a common king, and German and British occupation during World War II.
 Iceland is a founding member of the North Atlantic Treaty Organization (NATO) but has no standing military of its own.
 The United States and Iceland signed a bilateral defense agreement in 1951; it remains in force, although U.S. military forces are no longer permanently stationed in Iceland.

 The U.S.-Icelandic relationship is founded on cooperation and mutual support.
 The two countries share a commitment to individual freedom, human rights, and democracy.
 U.S. policy aims to maintain close, cooperative relations with Iceland, both as a NATO ally and as a friend interested in the shared objectives of enhancing world peace; respect for human rights; economic development; arms control; and law enforcement cooperation, including the fight against terrorism, narcotics, and human trafficking.
-The United States and Iceland work together on a wide range of issues from enhancing peace and stability in Afghanistan, to harnessing new green energy sources, to ensuring peaceful cooperation in the Arctic.
+The United States and Iceland work together on a wide range of issues from fighting ISIL, to enhancing peace and stability in Afghanistan, to harnessing new green energy sources, to ensuring peaceful cooperation in the Arctic.

 U.S. Assistance to Iceland